Nithin1297/nest-project/Notes.md

 # 20.Feature: Creating a Task Part-2

 - Created a post method(createTask) in the controller
 - @Body() is used to get the data sent in the body of post request

+# 21.Intro to Data Transfer Object (DTO)

+- is an object that carries data between processes
+- it is not mandatory to use dto

+# 22.Creating createTaskDTO

+-